Find and fix poor performance issues and slow load times.

-If your Webflow website takes longer than two to three seconds to load, there are a number of potential causes.
-We'll walk through those, and how to solve them here.
+If your Webflow website takes longer than 2-3 seconds to load, there are a few possible causes.
+Let’s take a looks at 3 and how to solve them.

-Your sites might not load as expected in China due to an access restriction.
-Learn more.
+Note: Your site might not load as expected in China due to access restriction.

-If you're experiencing a network issue, you may have to test your local network/router, contact your internet service provider, or wait until the network connection is resolved.
+Note: If you're experiencing a network issue, test your local network/router, contact your internet service provider, or wait until the network connection is resolved.

-If you aren't in the Americas, try having someone in the United States or Canada test the website's performance.
+If you aren't in the Americas, ask someone in the United States or Canada to test the site’s performance.
 If it loads fast for them but slow for you, then you’ve identified a network problem.

-Test your site's load time with a free online website speed test, then follow the steps below if you aren't satisfied with the results.
+Test your site's load time with a free online website speed test, and follow the steps below to speed things up.

 Large images are the single most common reason websites perform slowly.
-Below are some best practices when it comes to images in your Webflow site:
+Here are some best practices when it comes to images in your Webflow site:

 Many web pages contain references to elements hosted on external servers, requiring additional time to load through your server and browser.
 The more linked elements you have (e.g. scripts, images, Twitter feeds, etc), the slower your website.

-Try to limit the number of linked elements on your site.
-If your site is hosted on your own server, upload copies of external content to your server rather than querying a third-party server every time your page loads.
+Limit the number of linked elements on your site as much as possible.
+If your site is hosted on your own server, upload copies of external content to your server instead of using a third-party server every time your page loads.

-Plugins can be poorly written, maintained, and even unsupported, causing slow loads.
-If your plugins are causing your site to load slowly, consider updating them, replacing them with similar plugins that have better ratings for efficiency and speed, or removing them entirely.
+Plugins can be poorly written, poorly maintained, and even unsupported, causing slow loads.
+If your plugins are causing your site to load slowly, consider updating them, replacing them with similar plugins with better ratings for efficiency and speed, or removing them entirely.

 Webflow makes it easy to add CSS transitions and transforms to your site, but you shouldn't overdo it.
 Only use transitions and transforms that add to the experience.
 And when adding transitions, only select the properties you wish the transition to affect, rather than all properties.

-Each interaction on your site adds a little extra load time.
-Make sure your site element structure allows you to use the same interaction on multiple elements, avoid using duplicate interactions when possible, and try to only use interactions when they truly add to the experience.
+Each interaction on your site adds load time.
+Make sure your site element structure allows you to:

 Something went wrong while submitting the form.
 Please contact firstname.lastname@example.org